 It has been long accepted that scientists and policymakers, by the nature of their work, speak a different language.
 Uncertainty and skepticism are intrinsic to science.
 A study can require months, years, even decades of investment and still provide uncertain outcomes.
 There are rarely 100 percent confidences and every fact can and should be questioned and challenged.
 On the other hand, the policymaker –oftentimes dealing with competing priorities- wants definitive answers and solutions to complicated problems, oftentimes in short time frames and looming election cycles.
 These solutions increasingly require the ability to engage other governments with, and through, science.

 However valid the argument, the constant move towards globalization and the interconnected reality we live in today make this culture clash no longer acceptable.
 We live in a time that is marked by instant communication that drives breakneck speed change in science and technology.
 In this mercurial landscape, diplomacy and science need each other to prosper.
-Some of the biggest challenges we face, such as renewable energy, pandemic disease, climate change, and food security, have their roots and their eventual solutions based in science and technology.
+Some of the biggest challenges we face, such as renewable energy, pandemic disease, and food security, have their roots and their eventual solutions based in science and technology.
 By its very nature, scientific collaboration requires connections, a better understanding of each other, trust and relationship building, transparency, open communication, and engagement.
 It values objective and evidence-based thinking and works to minimize prejudices and assumptions, which are all important attributes of good public-sector governance.
 Science should be an obvious tool for diplomacy with a prominent place in foreign policy yet only a very small fraction of career diplomats come from backgrounds in sciences.
 This is increasingly causing a culture barrier between these two communities that need to frequently engage each other to provide progress in both.
 Inclusion of scientists in government is a big step towards overcoming this disconnect and it seems foreign policy is finally catching up.

 Recently, The National Academy of Sciences came out with their report “Diplomacy for the 21st Century: Embedding a Culture of Science and Technology Throughout the Department of State ”.
 In many ways, the report is a validation of the importance of science diplomacy.
 The report recognizes the increasingly harmful disconnect between the scientific community and the policymakers and calls for a culture shift in diplomatic efforts.
 One key recommendation is the elevation of the Science and Technology Advisor to the Secretary of State to an Assistant Secretary, which would allow the position to have more input in policy development and implementation of science and technology issues.
 It would also allow for the position to serve as a resource for improving links between the State Department and external organizations that can provide valuable insight on global science and technology developments.